 Registration: Applying for BMECS Qualifier Status

-To apply for Qualifier status, show holders must return their completed BMECS Qualifier Show Application Form, a copy of the show details & schedule, plus printing and postage donation fee to the BMECS Team at firstname.lastname@example.org.
+To apply for BMECS Qualifier status, show holders must return their completed BMECS Qualifier Show Application Form, a copy of their show schedule (including class list and a complete set of show rules), plus printing/postage donation fee to the BMECS Team at least 60 days prior to the date of their show.
 Upon receipt of the application, the application will be reviewed, and provided ALL the registration requirements (as detailed in our BMECS Qualifier Show Requirements document below) are met, the applicant will be informed that the live show is now a registered BMECS Qualifier.
-The show's details will then be added to the BMECS Qualifier Live Show list, and the applicant will receive the Qualifier Information and the correct amount of BMECS Cards.
+The show's details will then be added to our Diary Of Events, and the applicant will receive the BMECS Cards for their show in the post.

 If you have any questions or require any further assistance, please contact the BMECS Team by by email or via the contact form here on the website.